Hyperconnected space: Hyperconnectedness vs. connectedness

 Every hyperconnected space is both connected and locally connected (though not necessarily path-connected or locally path-connected).

-Note that in the definition of hyper-connectedness, the closed sets don't have to be disjoint.
+Note that in the definition of hyper-connectedness, the closed sets need not be disjoint.
 This is in contrast to the definition of connectedness, in which the open sets are disjoint.

 For example, the space of real numbers with the standard topology is connected but not hyperconnected.
-This is because it cannot be written as a union of two disjoint open sets, but it can be written as a union of two (non-disjoint) closed sets.
+This is because it cannot be written as the union of two disjoint open sets, but it can be written as the union of two (non-disjoint) closed sets.